nesaku/BiblioReads/.github/ISSUE_TEMPLATE/documentation.md

 A clear and concise description of what the improvements/additions to documentation is.
 Ex.
 Add information about [...] to the README

 **Additional context**
-Add any other context or inforamtion about the issue here.
+Add any other context or information about the issue here.